Best Known For

 Answer questions and see how you rank against other players.Play Now

-Williams was indicted and sent to a federal corrections institution in Milan, Michigan, were he was sentenced to a five-year term.
 Williams didn't take well to the imprisonment, and became notorious for his outbursts, which involved stabbing fellow inmates and assaulting correctional officers.

 In 1974, the Federal Bureau of Prisons created a program that would allow inmates to take classes at local universities.
-One of Williams' fellow inmates caught word of the new program, and illegally obtained documents outlining the requirements for the program.
+One of Williams's fellow inmates caught word of the new program, and illegally obtained documents outlining the requirements for the program.
 Williams, along with several other prisoners, began taking steps to become eligible for the program before it had even been officially announced.
 By the time the program was revealed, the entire group was enrolled.

 Williams and a group of other inmates were given ultimate freedom during their time at the University of Michigan, where they were expected to study.
 But because the classes didn't monitor the prisoners' attendance, they would skip their daily schedule and instead enter the city, where they again began robbing banks.
 Using the money from their robberies, they applied for multiple apartments, luxury vehicles, and entertained romantic interests.
 William's Michigan crew robbed more than five banks during their time in the program but, because they were already incarcerated, everyone in the education program was immediately removed from the suspect list.